tscode/StructPack.jl/README.md

 - avoids uncontrolled code execution during unpacking.
 - produces sound msgpack files that can be read universally.

-On the other hand, StructPack.jl is (probably) not the right choice if you
+On the other hand, StructPack.jl is not the right choice if you

-- need to serialize arbitrary julia objects (functions, ...).
+- need to serialize arbitrary julia objects (functions, foreign types, ...).
 - have enormous files and need lazy loading capabilities.

-While the functionality to read generic msgpack files is included (currently without support for the [timestamp](https://github.com/msgpack/msgpack/blob/master/spec.md#timestamp-extension-type) extension type) and is viewed as a major design goal of StructPack.jl, you should also consider the excellent package [MsgPack.jl](https://github.com/JuliaIO/MsgPack.jl), which served as inspiration for StructPack.jl.
+While the functionality to read generic msgpack files is included (currently without support for the [timestamp](https://github.com/msgpack/msgpack/blob/master/spec.md#timestamp-extension-type) extension type) and is viewed as a major design goal of StructPack.jl, you should also consider the excellent [MsgPack.jl](https://github.com/JuliaIO/MsgPack.jl), which served as inspiration for this package.

 ## Installation
 You can install StructPack.jl from the general julia registry.